 From San Vito, there are several day trips you can do.

 Another must do from San Vito is a visit to La Amistad International Park, a park shared by Costa Rica and Panama.
 You can hike the trails in the park through the rainforest and then enjoy a local hot spring afterwards.
-This is one of the tours offered by Desafios Tour.
-But if you have a car, you can drive to the Sector Pittier of the park and hike on your own.
+If you have a car, drive to the Sector Pittier of the park and hike on your own.

 San Vito Hotels